alstroemeria/solaria/docs/mint.md

 :::tip
 Solaris pre-sale mint starts on **March 13 @5:00PM UTC** followed by our public mint **March 13 @8:00PM UTC**.
 Our supply is `5000` and mint price is `2 SOL`.
+Minting will be hosted on our website at [https://solaris.so](https://solaris.so).
 We've put together a guide to help you navigate through the different steps you'll need to follow.
 :::

 This process was designed with three aims: make distribution fair and transparent, ensure access for people we want in our long-term community, and favor humans over bots.
 Details are subject to change, and feedback is welcome on Discord.

-## 1. Preparing a Wallet
+## Preparing a Wallet

 To mint an NFT on the Solana blockchain, you'll need both Solana (SOL) and a wallet that can hold your NFT.
 We recommend using [Phantom](https://phantom.app/) as your wallet of choice.